agrosistemasweb/pdf-to-chatgpt/README.md

 4. import flow from PDF folder 'pdf Chatflow.json'

-5. use csv created from video tutorials AGROSISTEMAS videos translates - Hoja 1.csv
+5. use csv created from video tutorials agrosistemas-dataset.pdf
    1. just add it with upload pdf button module

 6. add openai api keys where needed